There are two kinds of businesses in this world. The first kind — is successful businesses. The second kind — is the unshakeable businesses.

 What makes IKEA’s customer experience amazing is that it requires no hand-holding or assistance.

 It can make any customer feel right at home while shopping for their home.
-Here is a slide from one of IKEA’s marketing management presentation that drives home the point:
+Here is a slide from one of IKEA’s marketing management presentations that drives home the point:

 Customer service that puts customers at ease, and even better, makes them feel great is an inevitable trait of customer-centric businesses.